mrchilliballs/iReady-Overload/README.md

 # iReady-Overload-Reborn
-I undertand how iReady Overload is useful but to cause no trouble this repository has been archived.
-I am sorry for any inconvenience this may cause but this has to be done.
+This repository has been shutdown because am too lazy to maintain it and I have other projects to work on